Manage Virtual Machines

 In order to manage a Virtual Machine via API, see the following:

-Create a virtual machine (for newer templates)
+Create a virtual machine (for newer blueprints)

 This is an information message